reab5555/WhisperCap/README.md

 ## Requirements
-* For WhisperCap_API.py, a unique API key must be set in the script in order to transcribe files - please refer to https://platform.openai.com/api-keys and set the API key in the script where: api_key = "API_KEY_HERE". please notice that this have a cost-per-use (https://openai.com/pricing)
+* For WhisperCap_API.py, a unique API key must be set in the script in order to transcribe files - please refer to https://platform.openai.com/api-keys and set the API key in the script where: api_key = "API_KEY_HERE".
+Please notice that this have a cost-per-use (https://openai.com/pricing).
 * For WhisperCap_local.py, download ffmpeg package with the ffmpeg.exe from either https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z or https://github.com/GyanD/codexffmpeg/releases/tag/6.1.1
 after downloading the ffmpeg package, ffmpeg.exe is found in "ffmpeg\bin\ffmpeg.exe" - place it in the script directory.